 Q. Does the curb “heave”?

-A. Click here to see our page on what to expect when you place an order.
+A. It is a minimally invasive process.
+There is some cleanup after the concrete has cured a day or two.
+Click here to see our page on what to expect when you place an order.

 Q. Does your curb need a sand or gravel base?